 Here’s the difference.

-Delinquency occurs when you don’t make your loan payments on time.
+Delinquency occurs when you don’t make your monthly payment on time.
 Your account immediately becomes delinquent if payment isn’t made on the due date.

-Not only are the consequences to you as a borrower, but your cosigner could face consequences if your account is delinquent.
-Your account status is reported to consumer reporting agencies, impacting your credit score.
-Plus, there could be an increase in your loan balance may occur as late fees are added.
+Not only are there consequences to you as a borrower, but your cosigner could face consequences if your account is delinquent.
+Your account status is reported to the major credit bureaus, impacting your credit score.
+Plus, your loan balance could increase as lenders add late fees to your student loan accounts.

 How long does it take for loans to go into default?
 That depends on the type of loan you have.

-- If you have a Direct Loan or a FFELP: Your loan will default when it reaches 270 days delinquent.
+- If you have a Direct Loan or a FFELP (Federal Student Aid): Your loan will default when it reaches 270 days delinquent.

 - If you have a Health Education Assistance Loan (HEAL): Your loan will default when it reaches 120 days delinquent.